DavidVentura/blog/blog/raw/kube-proxy-without-k8s/POST.md

 TCP  connection 192.168.2.144:39634->1.2.3.4:80 changed state FinWait1->FinWait2
 TCP  connection 192.168.2.144:39634->1.2.3.4:80 changed state FinWait2->Close
 ```

-But after a little bit, we try again and we hit the bad backend:
+Or we may be a little less lucky and we hit the bad backend:
 ```text
 TCP  connection 192.168.2.144:0->1.2.3.4:80 changed state Close->SynSent